turnrye/cs6460-turnrye/project-proposal.md

 There will be two intermediate milestones, both largely focusing on the surveys.
 In the first milestone, both surveys will be presented.
 This will allow for any last-minute modifications.
 In the second milestone, the results and analysis from one of the surveys will be presented.

 The final project will be a public repository with the structured results from the surveys.
 It will be posted to Github in an easily consumed, OSS format, such as markdown documentation and csv results.
+This repository already exists today with source for all assignments, the project plan, and an export of the plan with progress noted.
+It can be found [here](http://turnrye.com/cs6460-turnrye/).

 The final paper will present the findings with a format largely following this document's.
 The presentation will be a recorded screen session from the author's workplace at one of their biweekly research and training sessions.

 # Coded Work Breakdown Structure

+The following tasks will take place during the life of this project:

+- Weekly Status Check 1
+- Weekly Status Check 2
+- Weekly Status Check 3
+- Weekly Status Check 4
+- Weekly Status Check 5
+- Milestone 1
+- Milestone 2
+- Project paper
+- Final project deliverable
+- Project presentation
+- Broad Developer Survey
+    - Build survey
+    - Incorporate feedback
+    - Distribute survey
+    - Compile results, analyze
+    - Document process and conclusions
+- Detailed Developer Survey
+    - Build survey
+    - Incorporate feedback
+    - Conduct survey interviews
+    - Compile results, analyze
+    - Document process and conclusions

+For more details of these tasks, like the duration, constraints, and scheduled times, please refer to the project export in the repository linked above.

 # Calendar